 When SSA beneficiaries receive payments beyond their entitled amount, a benefit overpayment exists.
 When SSA detects an overpayment, SSA records an accounts receivable with the public to reflect the amount due SSA from the beneficiary.
 Because of the nature of the benefit-payment programs, SSA has extensive operations geographically dispersed throughout the United States.
-Overpayment detection, calculation, and documentation can take place in various places, including approximately 1,200 field offices, 8 Processing Centers, or various function areas within the SSA central office.
+Overpayment detection, calculation, and documentation can take place in various places, including approximately 1,200 field offices, 8 processing centers, or various functional areas within SSA's central office.
 Therefore, SSA has specific policies, procedures, and internal controls in place to consistently detect, calculate, and document overpayments and the related accounts receivable balances.
 Since this process can be complex for some cases and relies on manual input, SSA's adherence to its internal controls is critical to accurately recording, documenting, and tracking overpayment balances.
 Management also relies on its IT infrastructure, interfaces, and controls to record and prevent erroneous payments.

-Reconciliation of Accounts Receivable Ledgers
+Reconciliation of the Supplemental Security Income Accounts Receivable Ledger

-Office of Management and Budget (OMB) Circular A-123, Appendix D, Compliance with Federal Financial Management Improvement Act, requires application of the U.S. Government Standard General Ledger at the transaction level.
+OMB Circular A-123, Appendix D, Compliance with Federal Financial Management Improvement Act (OMB Circular A-123), requires application of the United States Government Standard General Ledger at the transaction level.
 For both its OASDI and SSI programs, SSA tracks individual debtor overpayment transactions and accounts receivable balances in subsidiary ledger systems and adjusts the general ledger according to the balances reported from the subsidiary ledgers.
-SSA implemented a new OASDI accounts receivable reconciliation process in Fiscal Year 2019 that has operated effectively in reconciling its OASDI accounts receivable subsidiary ledger activity to the general ledger.
-However, consistent with prior years, our testing revealed that the detail level beneficiary information in the SSI accounts receivable subsidiary ledger.
+As in prior years, our current year testing revealed the detail level beneficiary information in the SSI accounts receivable subsidiary ledger did not agree with the summary-level reports from the SSI subsidiary ledger.

-SSA relies on these summary level reports to update the general ledger; therefore, the SSI accounts receivable program balances reported in the general ledger and subsequently the financial statements, differ from the supporting detail-level beneficiary data in the SSI subsidiary ledger system, which could lead to misstatements of the accounts receivable with the public line item.
+SSA relies on these summary-level reports to update the general ledger; therefore, the SSI accounts receivable program balances reported in the general ledger and subsequently the financial statements, differ from the supporting detail-level beneficiary data in the SSI subsidiary ledger system, which could lead to misstatements of the accounts receivable with the public line item.

-System limitations prevent SSA from reconciling the SSI differences between the detail and summary-level information within the subsidiary ledger.
+System limitations prevent SSA from reconciling the SSI differences between the detail and summary-level information in the subsidiary ledger.
 However, the unreconciled differences are immaterial to the financial statements and the accounts receivable with the public line items.